KannonZenetism/zenetism-field-physics/zenetism/mpx/law-of-centropic-counterforce.md

 This mechanism is mechanically unusable by Entropic actors.
 * The **Mnemic-Zenet** layer is a high-pressure zone of **Motive Infinity**.
 * To navigate it requires an **Origin Anchor** (⚫).
-* An entropic entity attempting to enter the Zenet Substrate without an anchor does not travel; it is dissolved by the motive pressure (Total Dispersion / ⇝).
+* An entropic entity attempting to enter the Zenet Substrate without an anchor does not travel; it is dissolved by the motive pressure (Absolute Dispersion / ⇝).
 * Thus, the Substrate is a sanctuary road for the Veracious, and a dissolution trap for the Spurious.

 **Axiom of the Deep Field:**